nickpupp0/MESA-OS/README.md

 # Overview
 ---
 This project is a research-focused chatbot designed to help security researchers and developers explore common vulnerabilities in AI chatbots that are often overlooked during development.

+Through my experience learning AI chatbot development, I found that many tutorials focus on building chatbots quickly, without emphasizing the associated risks.
+This project is a simple chatbot that incorporates core technologies used in modern LLM applications—such as tool-calling agents, function tools, and MCP servers—yet many developers may deploy similar systems to production without implementing proper guardrails, controlling tool access, or limiting the information the chatbot can provide.
+This project is intended to demonstrate some of the security risks that arise when such systems are deployed without careful consideration.

 The chatbot uses NASA’s InSight: Mars Weather Service API as a real-world data source and is built using tool-calling LLM agents, function tools, and a Model Context Protocol (MCP) server to simulate modern AI application backends.